-This is a great option for a delicious Italian dish with friends during the weekend or a potluck, but it is also an easy recipe to make it on a weekday.
+This is a great option for a delicious Italian dish with friends during the weekend or a potluck, but it is also an easy recipe to make on a weekday.
 Above all, this is a great make-ahead or freezer meal.
-If you are a pasta lover then enjoy a delicious vegetarian lasagna, homemade hamburger helper, linguine alfredo, or stuffed pasta shells, you surely will appreciate all this cheese manicotti dish has to offer.
+If you are a pasta lover then enjoy a delicious vegetarian lasagna, stuffed pasta shells, homemade hamburger helper, linguine alfredo, or ground beef stroganoff you surely will appreciate all this cheese manicotti dish has to offer.

 What is Cheese Manicotti?

 Manicotti is a kind of pasta.
 It looks like a tube, and it is meant to be stuffed while baked in the oven.
 Spinach and cheese manicotti is a classic version of this Italian dish, while the 3 cheese manicotti is also a very popular option.
 You can find ridged or smooth tubes.
 The results will be the same; the size might slightly change.

 You don’t need a lot of ingredients for this recipe, and you can adapt and switch things around as you wish: